williamoverton/fastly-edge-dynamodb/README.md

 URL: https://edge-polls.edgecompute.app/

-This is an example and by no means intended to ba a tutorial!
+This is an example and by no means intended to be a tutorial!
 Use any code here at your own risk.